tfreiner/compiler/README.md

 `<loop>`     ->  `FOR ( <expr> <RO> <expr> ) <block>`
 `<assign>`   ->  `Identifier = <expr>`
 `<RO>`       ->  `>=> | <=< | >=>  = |  <=<  = | ! !  |  = =`

+## Invocation

+The compiler is invoked as:
+'./testSem [file]' where file is entered without the extension.
+The extension must be 4280E02.
+testSem is the executable produced by the makefile.